Course: Personnel Management for Emergency Services

 Bio for Adam A. Smith

-Adam Smith is a retired Lieutenant/Medic from Lumpkin County Emergency Services located an hour north of Atlanta in the North Georgia Mountains.
+Adam Smith is a retired Battalion Chief/Medic from Lumpkin County Emergency Services located an hour north of Atlanta in the North Georgia Mountains.
 He began his career in emergency services in October of 1986 and retired July of 2020.
 Adam has 34 years experience as a firefighter and paramedic.
-He is an Lecturer for the University of Florida since January of 2020 and holds national certifications as a Firefighter, Paramedic, Fire Officer, Various rescue designations, Public Safety Diver, Hazardous Materials Technician, and Instructor.
+He has been a Lecturer for the University of Florida since January of 2019 and holds national certifications as a Firefighter, Paramedic, Fire Officer, Various rescue designations, Public Safety Diver, Hazardous Materials Technician, and Instructor.
 Adam has an Associates Degree in Fire Science Technology (Chattahoochee Technical College), Bachelors Degree in Fire and Emergency Services Management (University of Florida), and a Masters Degree in Fire and Emergency Services Management with a specialization in Disaster Management (University of Florida).

 Office Hours: My office hours are typically from 0800 am to 1200 pm, Monday through Friday.